-The Issuer and its Directors are responsible for the information contained in this Company Description and Securities Note (Terms of the Notes Issue signed on 30 June 2021) in the attachment.
+The Issuer and its Directors are responsible for the information contained in this Company Description and Terms of the Notes Issue signed on 17 August 2022 in the attachment.

-Hereby we, undersigned directors of Sun Finance Treasury Limited, Jānis Kundziņš and Frank Chetcuti Dimech, certify that the Issuer has taken all reasonable care to ensure that the information contained in the Company Description and Securities Note, is true, in accordance with the facts, and no information which may affect its meaning is concealed therein.
+Hereby we, undersigned directors of Sun Finance Treasury Limited, Jānis Kundziņš and Frank Chetcuti Dimech, certify that the Issuer has taken all reasonable care to ensure that the information contained in the Company Description and Terms of the Notes Issue, is true, in accordance with the facts, and no information which may affect its meaning is concealed therein.